From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Experiments

-\subsection{Quantitative Evaluation of WAN}
+\subsubsection{Quantitative Evaluation of WAN}

 First, a quantitative evaluation of the WAN is conducted in terms of watermark extraction interference and the visual quality of attacked images.
-We use IQA metrics, PSNR (dB) and SSIM \cite{ssim}, to determine the imperceptibility and BER to evaluate attacks to get quantitative results.
-The left part of Table~\ref{table_quantitative_evaluation} shows the performance results of our work on the test set with 1 bit capacity generated through each MW method, which are composed of various attributes.
-In non-attack situations, each method has a low BER value of 0.026 or less, while the average BER value increases dramatically to 0.965 after WAN is applied.
+The left part of Table~\ref{table_quantitative_evaluation} shows the performance results of our work on the test set with 1 bit capacity generated through each MW method (\textbf{M1} $-$ \textbf{M7}), which are composed of various attributes.
+In non-attack situations, each method has a low BER value of 0.026 or less, while the average BER value increases dramatically to 0.946 after WAN is applied.
 In particular, for MW methods in \cite{lin2011digital,su2017improved,makbol2016block}, the BER value of methods rise to 0.988 or more, which means that the WAN has learned a fine signal generated during the watermark embedding and successfully performs bit inversion.
 In general, making the extraction performance at a random guessing level is considered a very fatal attack \cite{wm_base6}, and it is validated that the proposed $\mathcal{L}_{wa}$ successfully leads to abnormal extraction of watermark bits.
+Additionally, the performance of WAN attacks across various techniques exhibits minor discrepancies, which are assumed to originate from the varied attributes used in watermarking design and the differing embedding strengths with parameter setting.
+This observation implies that the vulnerabilities and the complexities associated with attacks differ among techniques, suggesting that WAN can function effectively as a benchmarking tool in this context.